jshafer817/UbuntuTouch/README.md

 9. Used audiod.conf and bcattach.conf from Ubuntu non touch projects.. from.. various people!<br>
 10. Changed the camera-app.qml, ubuntu-terminal-app.qml, and ubuntu-terminal-app.desktop files.<br>
 11. Added /usr/bin/aa-strip .desktop files of aa-exec settings for apparmor, and /etc/crontab to schedule it to run every 1 minute.<br>
-12. After boot we install:<br>
-a) apt-get update<br>
-b) apt-get install --reinstall openssh-server<br>
-c) install the debs in the /debs folder<br>
-d) apt-get install -f<br>

-To create a new RootFS?<br>
-1. run on device: <br>
-1a. cd /data/ubuntu<br>
-1b. tar -zcvf "/sdcard/saucy-preinstalled-touch-armhf.tar.gz" *<br>
-2. pull new tar file you created and untar on pc into the folder you have your RootFS in.<br>
-3. tar backup as saucy-preinstalled-touch-armhf.tar.gz, add to zip<br>
-3a. sudo tar -zcvf ../saucy-preinstalled-touch-armhf.tar.gz *<br>
-3b. chown justin:justin tar.gz file we created<br>

 Sound Information:<br>
 Sound has an upstart called audiod.conf.
 You will notice it mounts webos and runs a program to initialize the sound. /usr/share/alsa/ucm should only have msm-audio the rest of the /usr/share/alsa/ucm file that I included is probably not important. default.pa for pulse has 1 line uncommened referring to alsa-sink.
-Patched udev and pulse<br>
+Patched pulse<br>

 Bluetooth Information:<br>
-Look at hcattach.conf in /etc/init for an upstart job.
-We bought over hcattach_awesome and another file.<br>
+Look at bcattach.conf in /etc/init for an upstart job.
+We bought over hcattach_awesome and bcattach.<br>

 Wifi Information:<br>
 ath6kl.ko needs to be insmodded.
 That is set in init.tenderloin.rc in overrides for the lxc containter.<br>